BVLC/caffe/imagenet_pretrained.md

-It may look a little slow, but note that it also includes image loading, cropping, and python interfacing time, and it is running 10 images.
-As a performance notice, if you really want to make prediction fast, you can optionally write things in C and also pipeline the image loading part.
+It may look a little slow, but note that it also includes image loading, cropping, and python interfacing time, and the convnet is working on 10 images due to that.
+As a performance note, if you really want to make prediction fast, you can optionally write things in C and also pipeline the image loading part.
 But for most applications, the current speed might be fine I guess?